-On Monday morning, I went through my usual routine before leaving for work at my new time, which was an hour earlier than I had for the previous year.
-I’d arrived back in Chicago late the previous evening, having basically spent every waking moment with Bev, and all sleeping moments as well.
-I had to take some time to chat with my mom, but otherwise, I’d focused on Bev and Heather.
-I’d waited to call Huifen until I’d returned to Chicago, dropped the car at my uncle’s house, and taken the L home.
-Huifen and I had a brief conversation before I’d gone to bed.
+On Monday morning, I went through my usual routine before leaving for work at my new time, which was an hour earlier than I had for just over a year.
+I'd arrived back in Chicago late the previous evening, having basically spent every waking moment with Bev, and all sleeping moments as well.
+I had to take some time to chat with my mom, but otherwise, I'd focused on Bev and Heather.
+I'd waited to call Huifen until I'd returned to Chicago, dropped the car at my uncle's house, and taken the L home.
+Huifen and I had a brief conversation before I'd gone to bed.

-I had thought about the situation during the entire six-hour drive from Goshen to Chicago, and still didn’t know what to do.
-Fortunately, I didn’t have to decide immediately, as Bev had insisted we not make any decisions before her visit which was planned for the second week in August, when Heather was about eight weeks old.
+I had thought about the situation during the entire six-hour drive from Goshen to Chicago, and still didn't know what to do.
+Fortunately, I didn't have to decide immediately, as Bev had insisted we not make any decisions before her visit, which was planned for the second week in August, when Heather was about eight weeks old.
 I questioned the wisdom of driving that distance with an infant, but Bev had pointed out that Heather would basically sleep the entire way, except for needing to be fed.

 I was still amazed at the entire process of labor and delivery, and marveled at how tiny Heather was, but I also had very limited experience with babies, almost none, actually.
-And that scared me, because if Bev and I decided to become a couple, no matter how that was defined, I’d be responsible for a baby.
+That scared me, because if Bev and I decided to become a couple, no matter how that was defined, I'd be responsible for a baby.
 I needed time to think about that, which Bev had obviously understood.

 My first task would be getting Jack Clinton, who was replacing me in my old position, up to speed once his orientation was finished.
-Bob O’Day and I would be scrambling to cover everything in the morning, but Bob worked hard, and I was sure we could accomplish all our tasks, albeit a bit slower than if we were fully manned.
+Bob O'Day and I would be scrambling to cover everything in the morning, but Bob worked hard, and I was sure we could accomplish all our tasks, albeit a bit more slowly than if we were fully manned.

 "Morning, Kane!"
 Mr. Nelson said when I walked into his office.